Exchange matrices of I-boxes: Vertical arrows

 \section{Vertical arrows}

 Let $\F$ be a \mcf.
-In this subsection, we fix an $\bold i$-box
+In this section, we fix an $\bold i$-box

-Hence $[x,y_+]\in\F$ or $[x_-,y]\in\F$ by Lemma~\ref{lem:equicolored} and hence there is a horizontal arrow adjacent to $\ci_0$.
+By Lemma~\ref{lem:equicolored}, we have either $[x,y_+]\in\F$ or $[x_-,y]\in\F$; hence there is a horizontal arrow adjacent to $\ci_0$.
 We shall analyze vertical arrows adjacent to $\ci_0$ according to the configuration of the horizontal arrows adjacent to $\ci_0$.